kFlynns/oo.js/README.md

 - create singleton object (will be available under oojs.ClassName but already as instance
 **oojs.makeSingleton(string:ClassName, object:members, object:parameter)**

+- loop over all instances of a specific class **oojs.each(string:className, Function:callback, Object:context[optional])**

+- loop over instances of a specific class that matches with the given filter **oojs.filter(string:className, Object:filter, Function:callback, Object:context[optional])**

-- all objects that was instantiated with new
+- get all objects that was instantiated with new grouped by their class name **oojs.getInstances()**

-**oojs.getInstances()**
+- get all objetcs as a hydrated list **oojs.getHydratedInstances()**

 - create anonymous instance (will not be tracked by oo.js for regular garbage collector) by passing "anoym: true" in the parameters
 **var anonymInstance = new oojs.Employee({